PoisotLab/ms_network_prediction/manuscript.md

 interactions underpin our understanding of key ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet].
-Yet, even basic knowledge of species interactions (like being able to list them, or guess which ones may exist) is one of the most severe shortfalls in biodiversity science [@Hortal2015SevSho].
+Yet, even basic knowledge of species interactions (like being able to list them, or guess which ones may exist) is one of the most severe shortfalls in biodiversity science [@Hortal2015SevSho], in large part due to the tedious, time-consuming, and expensive process of collecting species interaction data.
-This is due in large part to the tedious, time-consuming, and expensive data collection process.
-As with many ecological systems, networks of species interactions have entered their "long now" [@Carpenter2002EcoFut], where contemporary actions have long-term, low-predictability consequences [@Burkle2013PlaInt].
-Therefore, our field needs a conceptual path forward toward models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form [@McCann2007ProBio;
-@Seibold2018NecMul].

-Interaction networks are embodied in numerous forms: host and parasites, plants and pollinators, predators and prey, disease and host, and so on.
-Different types of interactions vary in their predictability.
-This is in part because of intrinsic variation in which interactions occur (e.g. some fungal species engage in opportunistic saprotrophy [@Smith2017GroEvi], obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl; @Luong2019FacPar]), but then is compounded by variation in species abundances in space and time [@Poisot2015SpeWhy].
+Given the sheer number of species on Earth, comprehensively sampling every possible interaction is not feasible.
+Further, the data we can collect about interactions is biased and noisy [@deAguiar2019RevBia].
+This is then compounded because interactions between species are often not all-or-nothing---interactions change due to variation in species abundances in space and time [@Poisot2015SpeWhy], and further different types of interactions vary in their intrinsic predictability (e.g. some fungal species engage in opportunistic saprotrophy [@Smith2017GroEvi], obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl;
+@Luong2019FacPar]).
 In addition to this variance in predictability, networks from different systems are structured by different mechanisms.
+Interaction networks are embodied in numerous forms: host and parasites, plants and pollinators, predators and prey, disease and host, and so on, and network types may require different methods for prediction.

+Still, species interaction networks have entered their "long now" [@Carpenter2002EcoFut], where anthropogenic change will have long-term, low-predictability consequences [@Burkle2013PlaInt] for our planet's ecology.
-One domain of application is disease ecology.
-In the recent years, predicting potential hosts of novel disease [*e.g.* wildlife hosts of betacoronaviruses; @Becker2020PreWil; @Wardeh2021PreMam] has received much attention.
-Network approaches have been used for prediction of dengue [@Zhao2020MacLea], Chagas disease [@Rengifo-Correa2017UndTra], Rickettsiosis [@Morand2020DisEco], Leishmaniasis [@Stephens2009UsiBio], and infectious diseases in livestock and wildlife [@Craft2015InfDis].Additionally, prediction of interaction networks is a growing imperative for next-generation biodiversity monitoring, requiring a conceptual framework and a flexible set of tools to predict interactions that is explicitly spatial and temporal in perspective [@Edwards2021TroLan; @Magioli2021DefLea;
+Therefore, our field needs a conceptual path forward toward models that enable prediction (for the present) and forecasting (for the future) of species interactions and the networks they form which accounts for their spatial and temporal variation [@McCann2007ProBio; @Seibold2018NecMul].
+For example, in disease ecology, predicting potential hosts of novel disease [*e.g.* wildlife hosts of betacoronaviruses; @Becker2020PreWil; @Wardeh2021PreMam] has received much attention.
+Network approaches have been used for prediction of dengue [@Zhao2020MacLea], Chagas disease [@Rengifo-Correa2017UndTra], Rickettsiosis [@Morand2020DisEco], Leishmaniasis [@Stephens2009UsiBio], and infectious diseases in livestock and wildlife [@Craft2015InfDis].
+Additionally, prediction of interaction networks is a growing imperative for next-generation biodiversity monitoring, requiring a conceptual framework and a flexible set of tools to predict interactions that is explicitly spatial and temporal in perspective [@Edwards2021TroLan; @Magioli2021DefLea; @Zhang2021PlaBre].
-@Zhang2021PlaBre].
 Developing better models for prediction of these interactions will rely on assimilation of data from many sources, and the sources for this data may differ depending on the type of interaction we wish to predict [@Gibb2021DatPro].

+Methods for predicting interactions between species exist, but at the moment are limited in that they are typically based around a single mechanism at a single
+scale: position in the trophic niche [@Gravel2013InfFoo; @Petchey2008SizFor], phylogenetic distance [@Pomeranz2018InfPre; @Elmasri2020HieBay], functional
-Species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial and temporal scales.
+trait matching [@Bartomeus2016ComFra], or other network properties [@Terry2020FinMis; @Stock2017LinFil].
+Species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial, temporal and organizational scales.
 The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through the lens of a single scale.
-Methods for predicting interactions between species exist, but can be limited in that they are often conceptualized around a single mechanism or organisational scale: position in the trophic niche [@Gravel2013InfFoo; @Petchey2008SizFor], phylogenetic matching [@Pomeranz2018InfPre; @Elmasri2020HieBay], functional traits [@Bartomeus2016ComFra], or other network properties [@Terry2020FinMis;
-@Stock2017LinFil].
-In addition to the recent application of ensemble models [@Becker2020PreWil], machine learning methods show promise to take the field in a radically different direction, by finding structure in data, and synthesizing mechanistic models from different learning frameworks [@Desjardins-Proulx2019ArtInt].
+Machine learning methods have enormous potential in finding this structure in biodiversity data [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif; @Becker2020PreWil],

 Here we provide a proof-of-concept to show how machine-learning models can enable unreasonably effective prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
-We then provide a primer on the relevant tools and methods that could be incorporated these models in the future, in order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla], and propose a roadmap forward for how to improve predictions using this approach.
+We then propose a roadmap forward for how to improve predictions using this approach, and provide a primer on the relevant tools and methods that could be incorporated these models in the future, in order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].

 # Proof-of-Concept